ZONING BYLAW COMPREHENSIVE RE-WRITE PROJECT

 This section of TalkRevelstoke will inform you of key upcoming dates on things like Council meetings and public engagement as it relates to the Zoning Bylaw Comprehensive Re-Write project.

-TalkRevelstoke has been updated with the following documents to help the community understand and navigate the changes:
+TalkRevelstoke has been updated with the following documents to help the community understand and navigate the changes in advance of a Public Hearing:

 IN A HURRY?
 HERE IS WHAT YOU NEED TO KNOW!